NOAA-OceanExploration/CritterDetectorServer/README.md

 3. **Download the lists:**
    - You can download the lists of all detections, annotated timecodes, and unannotated detections.

+## Demo Mode
+The demo mode allows you to experience the application's functionality with predefined data.

+1. **Run the demo:**
+Click the "Start Demo" button on the homepage.
+The application will simulate processing the demo data with a progress bar.

+2. **View the demo results:**

+Predefined results will be displayed, showing detections, annotated timecodes, and unannotated detections.

+## Demo Files
+For the demo mode, ensure the following files are placed in the uploads/ directory:

+- demo_video.mp4: The predefined video file used for the demo.
+- demo_annotations.csv: The predefined CSV file containing annotations for the demo video.
+- demo_detections.json: A JSON file with the predefined detection data.

 ## Project Structure

 ```